-Our research found A/E/C firm leaders do not understand the value of SMPS to their organizations.
-To combat this, we will develop marketing and activation strategies to better engage firm leaders to improve their understanding and value of SMPS, and consequently encourage and support their staff to participate.
+Our research found A/E/C firm leaders may not understand the value of marketing and how SMPS can benefit their organizations.
+To combat this, we will develop marketing and activation strategies to better engage firm leaders to improve their understanding of the value of marketing, SMPS, and consequently support their staff to participate to build their businesses.

 Objective No. 2:

-Implement an organizational structure to standardize the SMPS experience.
+Implement an organizational structure to create a consistent SMPS experience.